-It’s clear from our analysis that the sheer volume and pace of change inside organizations mean that you need to find new, more cost-effective and scalable ways to rolling out your change projects and plans.
+It’s clear from our analysis that the sheer volume and pace of change inside organizations mean that you need to find new, more cost-effective, and scalable ways to roll out your change projects and plans.
 While the adoption of digital inside the business itself is throwing up challenges, the potential for digital solutions to more effectively deliver change is a significant opportunity for change leaders and practitioners.

 We hope our digital and change maturity matrix helps you get started on the process!

 And we have also prepared a guide to selecting the right digital change platform which is available here.

 Introducing Roadmap Pro - our digital change management platform